Screening for Sparse Online Learning: Screening for online algorithms

 \section{Screening for online algorithms}

-For very large scale problems and online optimization methods, it is unrealistic or impossible to compute the dual variable $\theta_t$.
+For large-scale problems online optimization methods, it is unrealistic or impossible to compute the dual variable $\bar \theta_t$.
 Consequently, one cannot construct the safe region $\calZ$ for screening.
-However, for gap safe screening rule, since its safe region is built on function duality gap, therefore it is possible to generalize the rule to online setting via stochastic approximation.
-The purpose of this section is to build this generalization.
-The roadmap of this section reads \begin{enumerate} \item We first describe how to construct online dual certificates and primal/dual objectives, which consist of the following aspects: a) the dual problem of the online problem \eqref{eq:onlineprob}; b) online duality gap via stochastic approximation; c) online dual certificate; d) convergence guarantees.
+However, for the gap-safe screening rule, since its safe region is built on function duality gap, it is possible to generalize the rule to the online setting via stochastic approximations.
+The purpose of this section is to build such a generalization.
+The roadmap of this section is described below: \begin{enumerate} \item We first describe how to construct online dual certificates and primal/dual objectives, which consist of the following aspects: a) the dual problem of the online problem \eqref{eq:onlineprob}; b) online duality gap via stochastic approximations; c) online dual certificate; d) convergence guarantees.
 These are provided in Section \ref{sec:step1}.

-\item {With the online duality gap and dual certificate obtained in the first stage, we then can extend the gap-safe screening rule to the online setting.
+\item {With the online duality gap and dual certificate obtained in the first stage Section \ref{sec:step1}, we then can extend the gap-safe screening rule to the online setting.
 This extension is described in Section \ref{sec:onlinescreen}.}